Compliance templates

 What are compliance templates?

 A compliance template is a collection of compliance modules with predefined configurations.
-When you apply a template to an asset, all the compliance rules defined in the template are automatically enforced for that asset.
+When you apply a template to an asset, DALP copies the template modules into the asset's compliance configuration.

 Why use templates?

-- Reusability — Apply the same compliance rules to multiple assets
+- Reusability: Apply the same compliance module pattern to multiple assets

-- Efficiency — Configure compliance once and reuse across your portfolio
+- Efficiency: Configure compliance modules once and reuse them across your portfolio

-- Templates from DALP library — Start with pre-built templates designed for common regulatory frameworks
+- DALP library templates: Start with pre-built templates designed for common compliance patterns

 Template detail page